No te vayas sin conocer la historia Suscribete

 What is the best time of day or year to visit the museum and avoid crowds?

-For a calmer experience, I recommend visiting the museum early in the morning, just after opening, or late in the afternoon.
-As for the best time of year, spring and autumn are ideal thanks to the pleasant weather, although July and August usually see fewer visitors because of Córdoba’s intense heat.
+For a quieter experience, I recommend visiting the museum early in the morning, just after opening, or later in the afternoon.
+As for the time of year, spring and autumn are ideal thanks to the pleasant weather, although July and August usually see fewer visitors because of Córdoba’s intense heat.

-Is the Archaeological Museum accessible for people with reduced mobility or wheelchairs?
+Is the Archaeological Museum accessible for people with reduced mobility or wheelchair users?

 What other tourist attractions are near the museum that I can visit on the same day?